Gary Leitzell: Political career

 In July 2013, Leitzell pulled petitions to run as an independent for a position on the Montgomery County, Ohio commission.
 In order to get on the November ballot Leitzell was required to get 1852 valid signatures from registered voters on a petition.
 Party candidates were required to obtain just 50 signatures.
 Neither party candidate for the commission seat was opposed in the 2014 primary election.
 Leitzell submitted some 2900 signatures by the required date, May 5, 2014.
 He was certified by the Board of Elections as a candidate on May 19, 2014.
 The final results being that Leitzell came in third place with 9.83% of the vote.

 In 2015, Leitzell pulled petitions to run for Montgomery County Commission again but this time as a Republican candidate.
 He would only be required to get 50 valid signatures of Republican or undeclared voters in order to get on the ballot instead of 1492 if he ran as an Independent.
 He turned in petitions to run against incumbent Judy Dodge as did Don Birdsall, Robert Matthews and Charlotte Mcquire.
 Realizing that Debbie Lieberman could run unopposed, he withdrew his petition and went out to gather some 100 more signatures and resubmitted a new petition for the other seat.
 Don Birdsall did the same thing.
 Don Birdsall was endorsed by the Montgomery County Republican Party and the Ohio Buckeye Firearms association.
 Leitzell claimed no endorsements.
 In March 2016 Leitzell won the contested primary with 31444 votes over Birdsall's 29986 votes.
 Robert Matthews beat the party endorsed candidate as well.
 Leitzell was the Republican party nominee for Montgomery County Commissioner but was not endorsed by Montgomery County GOP, and did not win this election.
-With the retirement of Nan Whaley, Leitzell is running again for mayor of Dayton for 2021.
+Leitzell ran for Dayton mayor in 2021, losing in the primary to Rennes Bowers and Jeff Mims.